tookamura9648-ai/smart-delivery-route-planner/README.md

 # Smart Delivery Route Planner

+⭐ If you like this project, please give it a star!

 🚚 **Plan delivery routes in seconds.**

 Smart Delivery Route Planner is a lightweight web app for delivery drivers and couriers.